paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

 ## Summary

-The Paketo stacks maintainers should create and maintain a stack (called "static") that can run statically-linked applications (e.g. golang, Rust).
+The Paketo stacks maintainers should create and maintain a stack (called "static") that can run statically-linked applications (e.g. Go, Rust).
 The Paketo builder maintainers will make a buildpackless builder for this stack.